-- Consume less than 2300 milligrams per day (approximately 1 tsp) of salt. - Choose and prepare foods with little salt.
+- Consume less than 2300 mg/ day (approximately 1 tsp of salt). - Choose and prepare foods with little salt.
 At the same time, consume potassium-rich foods, such as fruits and vegetables.

 • Individuals with hypertension, blacks, and middle-aged and older adults.
-Aim to consume no more than 1,500 milligrams of sodium per day, and meet the potassium recommendation (4,700 milligrams per day) with food.
+Aim to consume no more than 1,500 mg of sodium per day, and meet the potassium recommendation (4,700 mg/day) with food.